Meta-Semantics Augmented Few-Shot Relational Learning: Abstract

 \section{Abstract}

-Few-shot knowledge graph completion (KGC) has obtained significant attention due to its practical applications in real-world scenarios, where new knowledge often emerges with limited available data.
-While most existing methods for few-shot KGC have predominantly focused on leveraging relational information, rich semantics inherent in KGs have been largely overlooked.
-To address this gap, we propose a novel prompted meta-learning (PromptMeta) framework that seamlessly integrates meta-semantics with relational information for few-shot KGC.
-PrompMeta has two key innovations: (1) a Meta-Semantic Prompt (MSP) pool that captures and consolidates high-level meta-semantics, enabling effective knowledge transfer and adaptation to rare and newly emerging relations.
-(2) a learnable fusion prompt that dynamically combines meta-semantic information with task-specific relational information tailored to different few-shot tasks.
-Both components are jointly optimized with model parameters within a meta-learning framework.
-Extensive experiments on two benchmark datasets demonstrate the effectiveness of our approach.
-We will release our code and datasets to facilitate future research.
+Few-shot relational learning on knowledge graph (KGs) aims to perform reasoning over relations with only a few training examples.
+While current methods have focused primarily on leveraging specific relational information, rich semantics inherent in KGs have been largely overlooked.
+To bridge this gap, we propose PromptMeta, a novel prompted meta-learning framework that seamlessly integrates meta-semantics with relational information for few-shot relational learning.
+PromptMeta introduces two core innovations: (1) a Meta-Semantic Prompt (MSP) pool that learns and consolidates high-level meta-semantics shared across tasks, enabling effective knowledge transfer and adaptation to newly emerging relations; and (2) a learnable fusion mechanism that dynamically combines meta-semantics with task-specific relational information tailored to different few-shot tasks.
+Both components are optimized jointly with model parameters within a meta-learning framework.
+Extensive experiments and analyses on two real-world KG benchmarks validate the effectiveness of PromptMeta in adapting to new relations with limited supervision.